buildspace/buildspace-projects/NFT_Game/en/Section_2/Lesson_3_Adding_Utility_Functions.md

 Great!
 Now we've added the functions that our web app will be using in our game!
 Give yourself a pat on the back, it's shaping up to be an awesome game!
 Remember that we'll need to deploy the contract again for us to use these functions.

-Feel free to play around wih the new functions your `run.js` file to get a feel for what these functions do.
-If not don't worry, we'll be working with them in the next section via our web app.

 Before we move on to our web app, we'll need to make sure we have a clean contract ready to go.
 We'll need to ensure our `deploy.js` file doesn't mint any characters to our address or make any attacks.

 Here's my `deploy.js` file after I've removed the minting and attacks from our last deploy.